open-guides/og-aws/README.md

 -	🔸If using S3 as a backing store, remember that the endpoints for website hosting and for general S3 are different.
 Example: “bucketname.s3.amazonaws.com” is a standard S3 serving endpoint, but to have redirect and error page support, you need to use the website hosting endpoint listed for that bucket, e.g. “bucketname.s3-website-us-east-1.amazonaws.com” (or the appropriate region).
 -   🔸By default, CloudFront will not forward HTTP Host: headers through to your origin servers.
 This can be problematic for your origin if you run multiple sites switched with host headers.
 You can [enable host header forwarding](http://docs.aws.amazon.com/AmazonCloudFront/latest/DeveloperGuide/RequestAndResponseBehaviorCustomOrigin.html#request-custom-headers-behavior) in the default cache behavior settings.
 -   🔸4096-bit SSL certificates: CloudFront do not support 4096-bit SSL certificates as of late 2016.
 If you are using an externally issued SSL certificate, you’ll need to make sure it’s 2048 bits.
 See [ongoing discussion](https://forums.aws.amazon.com/thread.jspa?threadID=148783).
+- Although connections from clients to CloudFront edge servers can make use of IPv6, [connections to the origin server will continue to use IPv4.](https://aws.amazon.com/about-aws/whats-new/2016/10/ipv6-support-for-cloudfront-waf-and-s3-transfer-acceleration/)

 DirectConnect
 -------------